All- American Rowing Camp Staff

 Mark Wilson, Co-Founder :

 Mark began rowing as a walk-on athlete at the University of Wisconsin in 1986 and has been involved with the sport ever since.
 Mark transferred to the Coast Guard Academy for the 1987-1989 years where he met Jim.
-Later Mark transferred once again, after some trouble with calculus and physics, to Northeastern University to finish a degree in Entrepreneurship and win a National rowing title in the Varsity 8 in 1991.
+Later Mark transferred once again, after some trouble with calculus and physics, to Northeastern University to finish a degree in Entrepreneurship and won the IRA National Rowing title in the Varsity 8+ in 1991.
 Mark had been sculling under Jim's watchful eye and continued to the Olympic Trials in 1992, winning the Elite Nationals in the 2x and then competing on the US-U23 team in 1993.
 Mark has coached at UMass, Indiana, and worked at clubs in Tennessee, Texas and Florida.
-He is was the head coach for men's and women's rowing at Stetson University in DeLand Florida for 5 years and now works for AccuDock and All-American Rowing Camp full time.
+He was the head coach for men's and women's rowing at Stetson University in DeLand Florida for 5 years and now works for AccuDock and All-American Rowing Camp full time.
 He resides in DeLand, FL with his wife Judy and son Hunter.

 Marc DeRose :

-Marc began rowing in the north country of Canada and has learned not only by years of experience in the coach boat but also in the classroom.
+Marc began rowing in the north country of Canada and has learned on the water but also with years of experience in the coach boat but also in the classroom.
 Marc is one of the highest educated coaches and can help any athlete understand not only the basics but also the intricacies of the sport and of the human body.
 Marc has coached at UCF, Miami, Columbia, St. Marks School and at the national team level.
 His ability to give athletes just the right amount of push and feedback is uncanny and his laid back style helps his rowers feel at ease.
 Marc has been at nearly every level of coaching in the US and Canada and is a joy to row for.
 Marc lives in Oak Ridge TN with his wife Shannon and two lovely daughters.

 Eric Carcich :